 |Business stability during configuration change||Supported.|

-Only clusters of PolarDB Cluster Edition and Archive Database Cluster Edition support cluster endpoints and PolarProxy.
-PolarDB clusters of the Single Node and Archive Database (High Compression Ratio) editions use a single-node architecture, and do not support PolarProxy and cluster endpoints.
+Only clusters of PolarDB Cluster Edition and X-Engine Edition support cluster endpoints and PolarProxy.
+Clusters of PolarDB Single Node Edition use a single-node architecture, and do not support PolarProxy and cluster endpoints.

 - PolarProxy does not support compression protocols for the default and custom cluster endpoints.